-Effectively educating a more creative workforce requires understanding how and why design practices affect results.
-Towards that goal, this article investigates the relative merits of parallel and serial prototyping under time constraints.
+understanding how and why design practices affect results.
+Towards that goal, this paper investigates the relative merits of parallel and serial prototyping under time constraints.
 In a between-subjects experiment, thirty-three participants designed Web banner advertisements for a magazine.
 In both conditions, participants created five prototype ads and then a final ad.
-They received a descriptive critique on each prototype.
+They received descriptive critique on each prototype.
 Participants worked independently and were given equal time to create each prototype and read each critique; the structure of the process differed across conditions.
-In the serial condition, participants received feedback after creating each prototype.
-Participants in the parallel condition created three prototypes, received feedback on all three, then made two more prototypes, and received feedback again before creating a final ad design (see Figure 1).
+In the Serial condition, participants in the Parallel condition created three prototypes, received feedback on all three, then made two more prototypes, and received feedback again before creating a final ad design (see Figure 1).

 The study measured design performance by running a MySpace.com advertising campaign with all participants' final ad creations and measuring click-through analytics.
 Independent experts also rated ad quality.
-To measure the diversity of each participant's ad creations, independent online raters judged pairwise similarity between each of the participants' six ad prototypes.
-A self-report assessment measured participants' pre- and post-task view of task-specific self-efficacy [Fredrickson 2001; Hall 2008] (see Appendix B).
+To measure the diversity of each participant's ad creations, independent online raters judged pair-wise similarity between each of the participants' six ad prototypes.
+A self-report assessment measured participants' pre- and post-task view of taskspecific self-efficacy [24,31] (see Appendix B).
 The study concluded with an open-ended interview (see Appendix C).

-Parallel participants outperformed serial participants by all performance measures: click-through rates, time spent on the target client Web site, and ratings by the clients and ad professionals.
-Further, independent raters found that the diversity of each participant's prototypes was greater in the parallel condition.
+Parallel participants outperformed Serial participants by all performance measures: click-through rates, time spent on the target client website, and ratings by the clients and ad professionals.
+Further, independent raters found that the diversity of each participant's prototypes was greater in the Parallel condition.
 Parallel participants reported a significant gain in self-efficacy, a measure of task-oriented confidence.
 Serial participants did not.
-In post-task interviews, nearly half of serial participants reported negative reactions to critique of their prototypes, while no parallel participants reported this.
+In post-task interviews, nearly half of serial participants reported negative reactions to critique of their prototypes; no Parallel participants reported this.
 About half the participants had prior graphic or ad design experience.
 Participants with prior experience outperformed novices.